ScottClaessens/religionWellbeing/README.md

-This positive effect of religiosity holds for social, psychological, and physical wellbeing subscales, and most individual wellbeing items (the effect is particularly pronounced for meaningfulness), though the 95% credible intervals include zero for mobility, negative affect, physical pain, and medical dependence (Figure 3).
+This positive effect of religiosity holds for social, psychological, and physical wellbeing subscales, and most individual wellbeing items (the effect is particularly pronounced for meaningfulness), though the 95% credible intervals either include zero or fall below zero for mobility, physical pain, and medical dependence (Figure 3).
 The positive effect of religiosity on wellbeing also holds for most countries in the sample, but the 95% credible intervals overlap with zero for Singapore, the Netherlands, the UK, Spain, Denmark, Chile, and Canada (Figure 4).
 The